Pork and Pickled Peppers (and Potatoes)

 As an Amazon Associate I earn from qualifying purchases.

-It’s hard for me not to mention Peter Piper when talking about pickled peppers, but truly, he has no business here.
-Pickled peppers are no joking matter.
+It’s hard for me not to mention Peter Piper when talking about pickled peppers, especially since this is also an alliterative title using Ps!

 Seriously, how many of you have actually eaten pickled peppers?
 Since I’m a vinegar and pickle “fiend,” these mouth-watering, red beauties are one of my favorite things to eat, especially when prepared with pork.
 They entice me as much as the best, dark chocolate!